wenchien/blender-material-to-vtf/README.md

 ## Usage

 1. Follow the installation and setup guide from the previous section
-2. Make sure you all materials have the following node setup: As of right now, only "Principled BSDF" is supported
+2. Make sure all your materials have the following node setup: As of right now, only "Principled BSDF" is supported

 <p align="center">
   <img src="https://github.com/wenchien/blender-material-to-vtf/blob/master/images/node_setup.PNG">